Dr Aurore Poirier

 Biography

-Aurore is a Research Fellow in Molecular Microbiology and Communication officer, as part of the One Health EJP consortium.
+Aurore is a Research Fellow B in Molecular Microbiology and a Science Communication officer, as part of the One Health EJP consortium.
 She joined the University of Surrey in 2018, in Professor La Ragione’s research group and has been working since then on the development of rapid molecular diagnostics for infectious diseases.

 Aurore successively worked as a Postdoctoral Research Fellow in Molecular Microbiology on a BBSRC funded project, to develop a rapid diagnostics platform for the detection of bacterial and viral pathogens in broiler chickens in the Philippines, in collaboration with Brunel University London, Lancaster University and 3 Universities of The Philippines; and on an Innovate UK project for the development of a New Smart Diagnostic for Infection with Prof Roberto La Ragione and Prof Johnjoe McFadden, in collaboration with Molecular Warehouse and Shanghai University.